vincentracine/hyperbars/README.md

 **Note:** It is best practice to create a function called "setState(newState)" which performs step 3.

 ## Partials
 Currently only basic partials are supported.
-Please refer to the change log below for scope of what is support with partials.
-I will be adding more and more coverage of the Handlebars partials API soon.
+Please refer to the change log below for the scope of what is supported with partials.
+I will be adding more coverage of the Handlebars partials API soon.

 Step 1: Register partial with Hyperbars
 ```js
 Hyperbars.partials['myPartial'] = Hyperbars.compile('<nav>{{title}}</nav>', {raw: true})
 ```
+**Note:** Notice the use of `{raw: true}` when compiling the partial.
+This will return a string rather then the compiled function.

-Step 2: Use it in your template
+Step 2: Use it in your Handlebars template
 ```html
 <body>
     {{> myPartial}}
 </body>
 ```
-**Note:** Notice the use of `{raw: true}` when compiling the partial.
-This will return the compiled function in string format

 ### Injecting a context
 ```html